bowman2001/perplexdoc/content/doc/site/tracking/index.md

 resources:
   - src: kobu-agency-ggrbi6quXQU-unsplash.jpg
     name: featured
+    params:
       alt: Numbers on a geographical map
 ---

 Perplex offers configuration parameters to easily include scripts for a tracking service.
 Currently **Fathom** and **Google** Analytics (GA4) are directly supported.